Hexagram Sixty-four—Not Yet Completed

 The fourth line, yang, explains that through steadfast and intelligent action, a situation becomes successful and all questions are answered.
 Act just like a king who sets out on a potentially rewarding mission, determined to succeed.

 The fifth line, yin, explains that the qualities of wisdom, sincerity, and integrity come from hard work.
 The line encourages the subject to always finish projects completely, for this will bring success.

 The sixth line, yang, shows one who is confident in their accomplishments.
-There is no blame in this, but too much self-interest invites evil.
+There is no blame in this, but pride can lead to arrogance, and arrogance leads to mistakes.
 It is as if the fox looses her determination while crossing the river and her whole head is immersed.